Family Child Care Homes

 Do I need to notify the parents of the children in my childcare center?

 Yes, you will be required to notify the parents of the children in your childcare center.
 A template letter summarizing results will be available for you to share with parents/guardians.
 It is required to share the information in this letter with parents/ guardians within two days of receiving the lead test results.
 This letter is required under the program.
 In addition, the department will provide all results publicly on the Test and Fix Water for Kids webpage within 30 days of receiving results.

 What can we do to reduce lead in water?

-If lead is detected in concentrations less than 5 ppb, the Environmental Protection Agency's 3Ts lead testing guidance recommends the following steps to further reduce exposure to lead:
+If lead is detected in concentrations less than five ppb, the Environmental Protection Agency's 3Ts lead testing guidance recommends the following steps to reduce exposure to lead further:

 Periodic flushing after long periods of low or no usage (weekends and breaks).
 At your home, this can be as simple as taking a shower or doing laundry/dishes in the morning.

 Use cold water only (especially when boiling water or preparing baby formula).